-But the best business leaders were planning for economic uncertainty like this long before the outbreak first started to make headlines.
+But the best business leaders were planning for a monthly economic crisis like this long before the outbreak first started to make headlines.
 They understood from the outset that whether the market is booming or busting, a solid plan will help their business succeed.

 If these uncertain times took you by surprise, however, it’s not too late to take a look at ways to remain a steadfast leader and help ensure your business’ success.